azure-aws-cloud/PLMMicroServices/README.md

 nc -vz localhost 5432
 ```
 # Kubernetes networking on Mac OS (IP address may change based on your network)
-## Add the following line to the /etc/hosts (host.minikube.internal points to the ip address on your local mac)
+ Add the following line to the /etc/hosts (host.minikube.internal points to the ip address on your local mac)
+ This can be obtained from mac by running command ifconfig and then getting the ip for bridge100, this ip is the host.minikube.internal
-## replace the minikube_ip using the command minikube ip
+ replace the minikube_ip using the command minikube ip
 ```
 192.168.64.1    host.minikube.internal
 minikube_ip     macbook.local